Pricing, Payment and Donations

 The drum circle music club has been so popular that we have been asked to come back for a second and third term!

-As Willesborough Infant School had decided to keep Drumming for Drums on for a second and third term, we decided to increase the donation that we awarded the school with at the end of the academic year.
+As Willesborough Infant School had decided to keep Drumming for Drums on for a full year, we decided to increase the donation that we awarded the school with at the end of the academic year.

 Our donation seems to fit in nicely among the other African drums.
 Now Willesborough Infant school have a wide selection of drums and percussion for their pupils to play on!